12 Easy, Short Blue Mountains Walks For all ages

 Echo Point to the Three Sisters

-Known as the Three Sisters Walk, this easy walk starts at Echo Point Lookout behind the Visitor’s Centre.
+This easy walk, known as the Three Sisters Walk, starts at Echo Point Lookout behind the Visitor’s Centre.
 Most of the path is relatively new concrete, and there are several lookout points along the way.

 Blue Mountains Three Sisters Walk